andre-ye/uni/docs/phil/phil-458/lecture.md

 ---

-## Week 3 Thursday: Universality in Phenomenology II
+## Week 3 Thursday: Universality in Phenomenology II (Meditation 2)
 - Introduction to Hegel's lectures on the history of philosophy -- Hegel is a major thinker bbecause he establishes the concept of intellectual history, history of thought / philosophy / the mind / the spirit -- the mind emerges over time / history
 - To understnad philosophy, you have to understand the history of philosophy
 - Hegel draws heavily from biological analogies -- more than analogies, even; geist goes all the way down; the World is spirit.
 It's not just an analogy, but 'this is what the mind is like' on another level